AllyHub

 Searches That Get Smarter

-SEO teams, content planners, keyword researchers, and product marketers — anyone mining Google's suggestion data for audience intelligence.
+SEO researchers, content teams, PPC managers, and product marketers — anyone mining Google's suggestions for what people really search.

 PPC & Paid Search Teams